mohitleoagrawal/mohitleoagrawal.github.io/_posts/2017-12-09-tiny-words.markdown

 <img src="/images/posts/2017-12-09/e_well.png" alt="title image" width="300" align="center"/>
 </p>

-With a language background of English & Hindi, learning Japanese was astonishing.
-It surprised at times by peculiarities like onomatopoeia, softness.
+With a language background of English & Hindi, learning Japanese was astonishing for me.
+It surprised at times with peculiarities like onomatopoeia, softness.
 One more of them was having tiny words and still able to carry significant meaning.
     Note: Character readings should be read the way you read english alphabets for e.g. read 'e' as 'e' in 'elephant' and not 'e' in 'set'.

 ## What this post is about?